 “Pinto Art Museum this Saturday?” asked Angel.
 Me, “Where’s that?”
 “Antipolo,” Angel replied.
 She followed up with this link.
-I took a look at it, marveled at its charm, and I was sold.
+I looked at it, marveled at its charm, and I was sold.

-We took the fx to Antipolo from Cubao (Farmers Market side).
+We took the FX to Antipolo from Cubao (Farmers Market side).
 Since there were four of us, we took the middle seats.
-I am not sure if it was because it was really just summer or if the airconditioning system of the fx we took was not functioning well, but it was really hot!
-Good thing I was with this bunch who are all happy people that we were just laughing through most of the trip.
+I am unsure if it was because it was summer or if the AC was not functioning well, but it was scorching hot!
+It’s a good thing I was with this bunch of happy people that we were laughing through most of the trip.

 When we got to Pinto Art Museum, everyone was so excited.

-- If commuting, inform the driver as early as possible that you want to go to Pinto Art Museum and ask to be dropped off where you can take a trike to.
-Being that we were all first-timers, we apparently passed the place where we should have all alighted.
-Good thing, the driver knew where we could take a trike and was kind enough to drop us off where it was convenient for us to do so.
+- If commuting, inform the driver as early as possible that you want to go to Pinto Art Museum and ask to be dropped off where you can take a trike.
+Being that we were all first-timers, we missed our stop.
+Good thing the driver knew where we could take a trike and was kind enough to drop us off where it was convenient for us to do so.

 - Come in early and try to be at Pinto Art Museum by 2:00 PM.
 Give yourself at least four hours to experience the place.
 Maximize your stay.
 Enjoy the art.
 Love the scenery.

 - Bring your DSLR.
-The place is really pretty and it would be a pity if you don’t get to capture its beauty.
+The place is gorgeous, and it would be a pity if you don’t get to capture its beauty.

 - Bring water.
-The museum is huge and you would have to walk a lot.
+The museum is enormous, and you would have to walk a lot.

 - Wear something comfortable.
-If going in summer, I suggest you bring extra clothes.
+If you are going in summer, I suggest you bring extra clothes.

 - Try Siraulo, their restaurant.
-The food is a bit pricey.
-But, the desserts we had were yum!
+The food is quite pricey.
+But the desserts we had were yummy!
 Plus, we got to drink beer and coffee, too. 😀

 Pinto Art Museum